DylanParenzee/unspash-react-project/README.md

 - Create a local database and use at least two CRUD operations to interact with your project
 - Use CSS to style your app

+type this code into console to start JSON server-   npm run server